Université Euro Méditerranéenne de Fès

 The thesis defense will take place on January 15, 2026, at 03:00 p.m. at UEMF

-Location: Gallery Building 1
+Location: Gallery 1 Building

 The thesis will be presented by Mr. Boris Arnaud NOTCHUM DEFFO

-under the topic:
+on the topic:

-Jury chairPESPr.
+Jury PresidentPESPr.
 Abdellatif SAFOUANEUEMF

 ReviewerPESPr.
 Rachid EL BACHTIRIEST-USMBA